MLA Delegate Assembly rejects boycott of Israeli universities

 MLA Rejects Israel Boycott

 Vote by Delegate Assembly was 113-79.
-Body approves another measure, calling on association to refrain from boycotts.
+Body approves another measure, calling on association to refrain from the boycott.

-The vote in favor of the anti-boycott resolution was 101 to 93, while the pro-boycott resolution failed by a 113-79 margin.
+The vote on Saturday in favor of the anti-boycott resolution was 101 to 93, while the pro-boycott resolution failed by a 113-79 margin.
+The anti-boycott resolution will now be forwarded to the MLA’s executive council, which will determine whether to distribute it to the full membership for a vote.

-The text of the anti-boycott resolution asserts that endorsing the boycott of Israeli academic institutions “contradicts the MLA’s purpose to promote teaching and research on language and literature” and could “curtail debates with representatives of Israeli universities … thereby blocking possible dialogue and general scholarly exchange.”
+Opponents of the academic boycott of Israel argue that it limits academic freedom and the free exchange of ideas, a position held by the American Association of University Professors.
+The text of the anti-boycott resolution approved by members of the Delegate Assembly asserts that endorsing the Palestinian campaign to boycott Israeli academic institutions “contradicts the MLA’s purpose to promote teaching and research on language and literature” and could “curtail debates with representatives of Israeli universities, such as faculty members, department chairs and deans, thereby blocking possible dialogue and general scholarly exchange.”

-In proposing the resolution, Russell A. Berman, the Walter A. Haas Professor in the Humanities at Stanford University, argued that “a call to boycott universities is not covered by the purpose of the MLA.
-It’s OK for us to have an association that focuses on language and literature, research and teaching.
-These are noble goals.
-They need our attention.
-We don’t have to allow the association to become the organ to address all political issues in the world.”

-Berman and 11 other former MLA presidents earlier this week issued a letter opposing the boycott in which they argued that supporting a boycott of universities “will damage the reputation of the MLA and will do nothing to solve conflicts in the Middle East.”
+Some MLA members have been pushing the organization for years to criticize or boycott Israel for its treatment of Palestinians, and the issue has occupied considerable time at the annual Delegate Assembly meetings.
+But as the debate has gone on, opponents have become organized as well.
+Twelve former MLA presidents earlier this week issued a letter opposing the boycott in which they argued that supporting a boycott of universities “will damage the reputation of the MLA and will do nothing to solve conflicts in the Middle East.”

+“This resolution is not about justice for Palestinians who have been living under deplorable conditions under the occupation,” Sima Godfrey, the associate head of French, Hispanic and Italian studies at the University of British Columbia, said in her remarks against the boycott at the Delegate Assembly meeting.
+“I believe strongly in that justice and their right to that justice.
+This resolution is not about a two-state solution, which I believe in.
+This resolution is not about the expansion of settlements in the West Bank, which I deplore.”
+Rather, Godfrey argued the resolution to boycott Israeli academic institutions is about holding Israeli academics collectively responsible for the policies of their government.

+“Under such circumstances, as a Canadian, I should have boycotted most of the people in this room for the policies of Rumsfeld, Wolfowitz, Cheney and Bush, and I'm sure you realize that would have been ineffective,” she said.

-Supporters of the boycott, on the other hand, argue that it is a powerful way to show solidarity for Palestinians in the face of what the text of the pro-boycott resolution describes as “the systematic denial of academic freedom and educational rights for Palestinian scholars and students."
+Supporters of the boycott of Israeli universities, on the other hand, argue that it is a powerful way to show solidarity for Palestinians in the face of what the text of the pro-boycott resolution describes as “the systematic denial of academic freedom and educational rights for Palestinian scholars and students” and the United States’ material support for “Israel’s ongoing violations of human rights and international laws.”

-“Our resolution is responding to a virtually unanimous call from Palestinian civil society,” Rebecca Comay, a professor of philosophy and comparative literature at the University of Toronto, said in introducing the pro-boycott resolution, which ultimately failed.
+“Our resolution is responding to a virtually unanimous call from Palestinian civil society,” Rebecca Comay, a professor of philosophy and comparative literature at the University of Toronto, said in introducing the pro-boycott resolution, which was voted down by a 59 to 41 percent ratio.
 “The boycott is an act of solidarity to counter the enormous injustices of dispossession, occupation, blockade and racial discrimination that Palestinians continue to suffer daily.
 These injustices have stripped Palestinians of their basic human rights, including their rights to education and academic freedom, rights we ourselves take for granted and to which the MLA is committed.”

+Comay said she was “shocked” and “disappointed” by the results of the Delegate Assembly vote on Saturday.
+She described it as “shameful” that the MLA “would take a [negative] position on the activity of boycott, which is protected by the First Amendment.
+It’s like taking a vow of silence.”

+She added that the anti-boycott resolution is not a principled stand against academic boycotts in general -- a position she said she respects even though she doesn't agree with it -- but rather “a specific resolution in which Israel was being singled out as a country that should be immune to a boycott by the MLA.”

+“I was prepared for our resolution to fail to win the approval of the majority, but I was not expecting that the MLA would now be taking a principled position against the boycott, which is a much more actively negative stance,” Comay said.

 Even if the MLA’s Delegate Assembly had approved a pro-boycott resolution Saturday, the matter would not have been conclusively decided.
-Any resolutions approved by the Delegate Assembly (including the anti-boycott measure that was approved) will be forwarded on, first to the MLA’s executive council, which under the association’s rules is charged with conducting a review of the "constitutional, legal and fiduciary issues posed by the language of each resolution approved by the Delegate Assembly."
+Any resolutions supported by the Delegate Assembly -- including the anti-boycott measure that was approved -- will be forwarded on, first to the MLA’s executive council, which under the association’s rules is charged with conducting a review of the “constitutional, legal and fiduciary issues posed by the language of each resolution approved by the Delegate Assembly.”
 The council will then determine whether to pass it along to the full membership of the association for a vote.

-In advance of the boycott votes, the two main groups that have mobilized to support or oppose the boycott within the MLA -- the pro-boycott MLA Members for Justice in Palestine and the anti-boycott MLA Members for Scholars’ Rights -- have issued blog posts and other resources on their respective websites.

-“We are relieved,” said Cary Nelson, the Jubilee Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign and the co-editor of The Case Against Academic Boycotts of Israel (Wayne State University Press).
+“Our work is not over with,” said Cary Nelson, the Jubilee Professor of Liberal Arts and Sciences at the University of Illinois at Urbana-Champaign and the co-editor of The Case Against Academic Boycotts of Israel.
+Nelson said that “it will be a challenge” to garner enough votes in support of the anti-boycott resolution to meet that 10 percent threshold.

-"Our resolution of course will go to the members for a vote," where it would need to receive the support of 10 percent of all MLA members in order to be approved.
-Getting to the 10 percent threshold, Nelson said, "will be a challenge."

 “It will be helpful,” he said, “if we can get a strong member vote behind the resolution.
 Maybe we won't have to face this again for a while.”